Disneyland Paris Ride Planning Guide (2026) – Skip the Queues

 ☀️ Step 2: Make the Most of Extra Magic Time

-Best rides to target during EMH in 2025:
+Best rides to target:

 ⚡ Step 3: Decide if Premier Access is Worth It